-Vitamin and mineral supplements should add to a nutritious diet, not replace healthy foods all together.
+Vitamin and mineral supplements should add to a nutritious diet, not replace healthy foods altogether.
 Here are a few reasons you should avoid depending on pills and powders for your nutrient intake.

 We don’t know it all.

 Researchers have not identified all the active components in food.
 New, beneficial phytochemicals are being discovered every day.
-When you replace whole foods with supplements, you miss out on those food components that are benefiting your health, but that are not yet fully understood.
+When you replace whole foods with supplements, you miss out on those food components that are benefiting your health but are not yet fully understood.

 Too much of a good thing.

 Recommended healthy ranges for nutrient intake are based on what research tells us the body needs to function at its best.
 Consuming vitamins and minerals beyond what the body needs will not increase your energy or increase your protection against disease.
 High doses of individual nutrients, especially fat-soluble vitamins and minerals, may exceed safe levels of intake and cause toxicity.

 Added nutrients don’t always provide the same benefit.